 Listen up, brides!
 Today, she’ll be giving you the scoop on everything you need to know regarding one of the best parts of your big day: food!
-Here, Weiss tackles five of your most burning questions about your wedding menu.
+Here, Weiss tackles five questions about your wedding menu.

 Soup Shooters: Perfect for a fall or winter wedding, this shot sized bite will be sure to keep your guests warm.
 My favorite is tomato soup with a small triangle of grilled cheese.